worldline/learning-kotlin/docs/src/en/backend-development/README.md

 :::

-::: tip Check that you're using the latest version of Kotlin For example, on a Gradle project, The tag `kotlin.version` in `pom.xml` configures the Kotlin version used in the project.
+::: tip Check that you're using the latest version of Kotlin On a maven project, The tag `kotlin.version` in `pom.xml` configures the Kotlin version used in the project.
 Please change it to the latest version.
 :::

-::: tip models or model package ? plural or not ?
+::: tip Models or model package ? plural or not ?

 Both are ok as long as you follow the same convention in the project.